Traditional Chinese Name:

 - It is also found to be effective in treating nausea

-- For the Chinese, ginger is the primary ingredient used in confinement (postpartem) remedy
+- For the Chinese, ginger is the primary ingredient used in confinement (postpartum) remedy

 - Too much ginger can cause heartburn, bloating, gas and nausea, therefore for individuals who have sensitive stomachs, be weary of your consumption

-- Ginger is known to be a “heaty” food, if a person is too “heaty”, avoid consumption of heat foods to rebalance your body
+- Ginger is known to be a “heaty” food, if a person is too “heaty” or has too much yang, you can avoid this food until your body is rebalanced